 Day 2: Friday 25 March, Tokyo – Kawaguchiko

 - Sankei-en Garden

 We then depart Tokyo by coach and travel west to Kawaguchiko, located at the foot of the iconic Mt Fuji, the largest volcano in Japan.
-This is Japan’s highest peak at 3,776m.
+This is Japan’s highest peak at 3776m.
 It last erupted in 1707 and forms a near perfect cone.
-Mount Fuji is arguably Japan’s most important landmark, which stands for the nation’s identity.
+Mount Fuji is arguably Japan’s most important landmark, which stands as the symbol of the nation’s identity.
 It has been pictured countless times, not least in Katsushika Hokusai’s Thirty-Six Views of Mount Fuji (1826-1833).